MicrosoftDocs/WSL/WSL/troubleshooting.md

 Some distributions [available in Microsoft Store](install-win10.md#step-6---install-your-linux-distribution-of-choice) are yet not fully compatible to run Windows commands in [Terminal](https://en.wikipedia.org/wiki/Linux_console) out of the box.
 If you get an error `-bash: powershell.exe: command not found` running `powershell.exe /c start .` or any other Windows command, you can resolve it following these steps:

-1. In wsl distribution Terminal run `echo $PATH`.
+1. In your WSL distribution run `echo $PATH`.
-   If it does not feature `/mnt/c/Windows/system32` something is redefining the standard PATH variable.
+   If it does not include: `/mnt/c/Windows/system32` something is redefining the standard PATH variable.
 2. Check profile settings with `cat /etc/profile`.
-   If it contains assignment of PATH variable, run this command `sudo sed -i 's/PATH/NULL/g' /etc/profile` or edit manually the file with one of Linux Terminal text editors, ie `sudo nano /etc/profile`, commenting out PATH block with **#** character.
+   If it contains assignment of the PATH variable, edit the file to comment out PATH assignment block with a **#** character.
 3. Check if wsl.conf is present `cat /etc/wsl.conf` and make sure it does not contain `appendWindowsPath=false`, otherwise comment it out.
 4. Restart distribution by typing `wsl -t ` followed by distribution name or run `wsl --shutdown` either in cmd or PowerShell.